blues/app-accelerators/76-untethered-trailer-chassis-fleet-tracker/README.md

 The [Swan](https://dev.blues.io/datasheets/swan-datasheet/) STM32U5 host in the Notecarrier XI Feather slot runs the motion/parked state machine.
 On each wake it queries the cellular Notecard's built-in accelerometer via [`card.motion`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-motion), detects state transitions, and queues the appropriate [Note](https://dev.blues.io/api-reference/glossary/#note) over I²C.
 On PARKED→MOVING transitions the firmware issues [`card.location.mode {"mode":"periodic"}`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-location-mode) to begin GPS acquisition; on MOVING→PARKED transitions it issues [`card.location.mode {"mode":"off"}`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-location-mode) to shut GPS down for the parked dwell.
 Transition notes are stamped at transition detection time — the wake cycle on which the state change is first observed — with the Notecard's current cached GPS fix and epoch.
 Those values are stored in the pending-event queue immediately; every delivery attempt, including retries on future wakes, uses the stored snapshot so a retried departure note never picks up a stale location from a subsequent parking period.
 The Swan then saves its state to Notecard flash via `NotePayloadSaveAndSleep` and enters deep sleep via the ATTN interrupt until the next timer fires.

-Departure notes carry `sync:true`; on cellular this requests an immediate radio wake to deliver the note.
+Departure notes carry `sync:true`; on cellular this requests an immediate radio wake to deliver the Note.
 On NTN/satellite paths, `sync:true` marks the note as high priority but cannot interrupt a satellite orbital pass on demand — the Notecard queues it and delivers it at the next scheduled satellite transmission opportunity (which may be minutes to tens of minutes away depending on the Iridium LEO geometry).
-Position and heartbeat notes batch until the next outbound window on either transport.
+Position and heartbeat Notes batch until the next outbound window on either transport.

 ### 3.2 Notecard and Starnote for Iridium responsibilities